1. League Fees

 5.7 Roster changes: Teams are required to recruit all players prior to the start of the season.
 Any additions or changes to the team roster, if needed, can be made by notifying the Committee within the first two weeks of the season — leading up to the 11:59 p.m.
 PT deadline on the Monday before Week 3’s games.
 However, the Committee must approve all changes before new players are eligible to play.
 No changes may be made after the deadline, with an exception for extraordinary cases.
 Please contact the league for further inquiry.

 5.8 League Rep: Each team is required to provide the league with at least TWO players who are able and available to serve as a League Representative.
+Neither league reps can be the captain of a team; however, assistant captains are permitted to be league reps.
 Please refer to the League Rep page for more information on the role and requirement.

 6.1 PentaSport will provide a game ball(s), the gymnasium, nets, and other equipment relevant to the sport (i.e. flags for football).